pascualgroup/VarModel/README.md

 ## Building code documentation

 There is some code documentation, mostly for parameters and database tables, written in the Doxygen format.
 To build the code documentation, you need to install [Doxygen](http://www.stack.nl/~dimitri/doxygen/).
 On Mac OS X, you can install the Doxygen app (binary) in the Applications folder and the script will find it.
-Otherwise, e.g. on Linux, make sure the `doxygen` command is in your path.
+Otherwise, e.g. on Linux, make sure the `doxygen` command is in your path--if you install using your package manager, then this should happen automatically.

 You can build code documentation by running